STAFF AND BOARD MEMBERS

 Pauline Chevrier - Communications and Loans Officer

-Karianne Simard - Projects Coordinator
+Karianne Simard - Economic Development Officer

 ADMINISTRATION SUCCESSION PLANNING AND NOMINATION PROCESS